The Cabiri Programs

 Recent Successes and Current Challenges

-In 2012, over 1,000 people attended “Tarhun: Legend of the Lightning God” and “The Ghost Game: Beneath a Wing-Darkened Sky.”
-In spring 2009, we implemented a formal outreach program, visiting schools and neighborhood groups to connect with the community.
+In 2014, over 3,000 people attended our three self-produced shows: “TEWAZ," "13 Witches," and “Carpathian Dawn.”
+In addition, we are continuing to develop a formal outreach program, visiting schools and neighborhood groups to connect with the community.
 Our workshops and classes are well attended by members of the community who want to take part in arts and cultural activities.
-In the last three years our attendance has grown from one class a week for 12 students to four classes a week with 12 to 16 students per class.
+In the last three years our attendance has grown from one class a week for 12 students to four classes a week with 12-16 students per class.